 After WWII, China again resumed the Japanese interrupted

 However, Mao embraced the concept of "Permanent Revolution" which soon evolved into "Continuous Revolution".
-China suffered yet another nearly 30 long years of various extremely irrational, self-destructive political, social, educational, cultural, demographic and economic disasters during Mao's era who was called by many as the "Last Emperor of China".
+China suffered yet another almost 30 years of various extremely irrational, self-destructive political, social, educational, cultural, demographic and economic disasters during Mao's disastrous misrule who was regarded by many as the "Last Emperor of China" or even "Gang of Five".

 Only after the disastrous and self-destructive

-Cultural Revolution, then China had decided to adopt the economic reform policy in 1980s.
+Cultural Revolution, then China had decided to adopt the economic reform policy in 1980s, as Premier Wen Jiabao explained in a speech to a

 Rise of China is one of the greatest events in economic History.

-Napoleon once said, "When she wakes she will shake the World !"
+Napoleon, nearly 2 centuries ago, once commented on China: "When she wakes she will shake the World !"

 The Chinese Model - All changes in China first go through a process of trial and error on a small scale, and only when they are shown to work are they are applied elsewhere.
 Gradual reform, not big bang.
 China rejected "shock therapy" and worked through the existing, imperfect institutions while gradually reforming them and reorienting them to serve modernization.